 The History of ReserveAid

-Realizing that these soldiers were not alone, Lucas feltan obligation to do something.
+Realizing that these soldiers were not the only ones in need, Lucas felt an obligation to do something.
 He recruited three close friends and set off on a mission.
 Together with the help of many pro-bono advisors and supporters, they created an organization dedicated to assisting families experiencing the often dire consequences of husbands, wives, fathers and mothers leaving their jobs and homes to serve our country.

 When ReserveAid was born in 2006, the founding board sought to raise as much money as possible and then, with the idealism of the young, to give it away.
 Assistance for groceries, tires, mufflers and a new front door were among the many grants provided in the beginning days of the organization.
 As the fundraising and grant disbursement grew, the board, and a significant founding donor, recognized the need for infrastructure.